Yodok concentration camp: Slave labour

 Men, women, and children performed hard labour seven days a week and were treated as slaves.
 Labour operations included a gypsum quarry and a gold mine, textile plants, distilleries, a coppersmith workshop, agriculture, and logging.
 Serious work accidents often occurred.

 Work shifts in summer started at 4 a.m. and ended at 8 p.m.
 Work shifts in other seasons started at 5:30 a.m., but were often extended past 8 p.m. when work quotas were not met, even when dark.
 After dinner, prisoners were required to attend ideological re-education and struggle sessions from 9 to 11 p.m., where inmates who did not meet the targets were severely criticized and beaten.
 If prisoners could not memorize the teachings of Kim Il-sung, they were not allowed to sleep, or their food rations were reduced.

 Most of the primary school children attended school in the morning.
 The main subject was the history of the revolution of Kim Il-sung and Kim Jong-il.
 In the afternoon they carried out hard labour with very high work quotas in terms of amount and intensity.
 Children were beaten with a stick for failure to meet the day's quota.

 Primary school children had to carry heavy logs 12 times a day over 4 km or dung buckets of 30 kg 30 times a day.

 Other children's work involved collecting 20 kg of plants in the mountains or cultivating 130–200 m2 of field.
 Sometimes children died in work accidents.
-Elder children had to work all day and from age of 16, were assigned the same work quotas as adults.
+Older children had to work all day and from age of 16, were assigned the same work quotas as adults.